glossoverse/kalahim/Kalahim.md

 | 3plf   | reik-ie-shi | reik-a-shi | reik-uo-shi | reik-ily-shi |
 | 3pln   | reik-ie-sah | reik-a-sah | reik-uo-sah | reik-ily-sah |

-Passive is obtained by adding the suffix *-s* last. *Donegan-ie-go-s ni-de* save-PST-1s-PASS 2s-ABL 'I was saved by you.'
+Passive is obtained by adding the suffix *-s* last.

+    donegan-ie-go-s   ni-de
+    save-PST-1s-PASS  2s-ABL
+    'I was saved by you.'

 #### Copula